nastasiya-krestina/Educational-project-4/README.md

 # Educational-project--4
-A training project for a photo studio website, implemented using a Grid.
+A training project for a photo studio website, implemented using a grid, Gulp and SASS.